ZAP Cloud Security

 Please note: this bulletin provides general bug fix and vulnerability information.
 Where a breach is known to have occurred ZAP will seek to contact the affected customers directly.
 Please ensure contacts details are up to date.

-Definitions for terms of this document can be found in APPENDIX 1 of the ZAP Cloud Subscription Agreement; or may be found on the Azure Trust Centre website.
+Definitions for terms of this document can be found in EXHIBIT A of the ZAP Cloud Subscription Agreement; or for Azure-related terms may be found on the Azure Trust Centre website.

 - For information on ZAP’s Cloud Agreement, please see the ZAP Cloud Subscription Agreement.